magento/devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 </tr>
 <tr>
 <td><code>STATIC_CONTENT_SYMLINK</code></td>
-<td><p>Generates symlinks for static content.
-By default, symlinks are always generated unless you disable it using this environment variable.</p>
-<p>This setting is vital for Pro Production environment for the three node cluster.
+<td>Generates symlinks for static content.
+By default, symlinks are always generated unless you disable it using this environment variable.
+This setting is vital for Pro Production environment for the three node cluster.
 If disabled, every file will be copied during deployment without automated symlinks generated.
-If disabled, this will increase deployment time.</p>
-<p>This is available in all versions.</p></td>
+If disabled, this will increase deployment time.
+This is available in all versions.</td>
 <td>enabled</td>
 </tr></tbody>
 </table>